vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *pārṣṇighātena bhaumāṁśca tālena ca nabhogatān* //92//

-*astramantreṇa dṛṣṭ yā ca divyān vighnān apohayet* /
+*astramantreṇa dṛṣṭyā ca divyān vighnān apohayet* /

 Tantric rites can only be performed in a place or an area that is perfectly pure, free from all impurities and \(more\) all evil, dangerous, or impure forces, hence this threefold rite, whose pattern is customary.
 The casting of a glance \( *ī kṣaṇa* or *nirīkṣaṇa* \) is used in many circumstances in the Hindu world for ritual or spiritual reasons.